Túpac Katari: Biography

 Katari was born Julián Apasa in the jurisdiction of Sicasica and later moved to the nearby town of Ayo Ayo.
 He was born a peasant and worked as a trader of coca and baize.

 A member of the Aymara, Apasa took the name "Tupac Katari" to honor two earlier rebel leaders: Tomás Katari and Túpac Amaru, executed by the Spanish in 1572.
-Katari's uprising was simultaneous with the rebellion of Túpac Amaru II, whose cacique leader claimed to be a descendant of the earlier Túpac Amaru.
+Katari's uprising occurred at the same time as the rebellion of Túpac Amaru II, whose cacique leader claimed to be a descendant of the earlier Túpac Amaru.
 Túpac Katari had no traditional claim to leadership similar to that of Túpac Amaru II, which may well have prompted Katari to associate himself with earlier leaders.
 Katari means "serpent, large snake" in Aymara; Amaru means the same in Quechua, the language of Tupac Amaru.
 Tupac means "brilliant, resplendent" in both languages.